Software Installation

 The server is a program in C that runs on the Red Pitaya.
 It listens for a client (the Python GUI) over an Ethernet connection.
 The server needs a static IP address for the client to connect to it.
 Set a static IP address following the Red Pitaya documentation.

 Once you’ve done this, you can run the server.
-The file is mri_lab_rt.c
+The file is mri_lab_rt.c in the server folder.
+We have also provided the compiled binary mri_lab_rt.

 First cat the bitfile: